Grading & Assessments

 What does achievement look like?
 How do you measure it?
 At Salt Lake Arts Academy, we believe in holistic assessment.
-Middle School is a time in students’ lives when they are sharpening a maturing mind and self-awareness while developing multiple pathways toward success.
+Middle School is a time in students’ lives when they are sharpening a maturing mind and growing their self-awareness while developing multiple pathways toward success.
 Achievement is so much more than a score on a test.
 To prepare our students to become reflective students, we look at achievement in three lenses:

 We also believe in the importance of “growth.”
 It’s all too easy for students to think of grades as something adults do to them, rather than a snapshot of where they are in their learning continuum.
 Our Performance Assessment Rubrics (printed on the back of your report card!) are our way of helping students see where they are as they move through their school experience.
 The goal is for each student to see the whole pathway and understand what they need to do to progress.